thewecas/mongodb/Readme.md

 ### Multi document transaction

-- Its performing multiple operations on multiple document or collection wihtin a single transaction.
+- Its performing multiple operations on multiple document or collection within a single transaction.
 - Session : used to group db operations that are related to each other & should run together
-- Max runtime for trnasaction is 1min
+- Max runtime for transaction is 1min

 - Steps in multi document transaction :